TadiT7/treble_experimentations_wiki/Common-Issues-and-fixes.md

 `Possible solutions`

 `1.
 Check force refresh rate option in phh settings`

-`2. adb shell -c service call SurfaceFlinger 1035 i32 0`
+(Method 2 tested only on some oppo/realme/oneplus, do with caution) `2. adb shell -c service call SurfaceFlinger 1035 i32 0`